vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ## Create a script that writes to our PBHO list

 We have a data source for both our sensor data and our list.
-Now we can create a script that writes the sensor data to our list.
+Now, we can create a script that writes the sensor data to our PBHO list.

 First, we create a new refreshed script for `AirConditionerData`.
 This script will automatically execute each time `AirConditionerData` gets new data from the OPC UA server.